dalesgit/obsidian/pages/10th-anniversary.md

   I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
 - 10 years is long enough to know many of your stories.
-  Not really long enough to hear a year's worth of retelling, this year in a new context.
+  Not really long enough to hear a year's worth of retelling the story In this year's new context.
+  It's long enough hear